EnigmaticaModpacks/Enigmatica4/.github/README.md

 * Fork the Enigmatica 4 repository.
 * Clone the fork to your PC, I recommend using [Sourcetree](https://www.sourcetreeapp.com/)
-* Run the `SetupInstanceSync` script to download the mods.
+* Run the `setup` script to download the mods, it's in the Development folder.
 Use either .bat or .sh, depending on your OS.

 You're done!